atsushieno/ktmidi/README.md

 - MIDI 1.0 and 2.0 UMPs everywhere.
 - `MidiAccess` : MIDI access abstraction API like what Web MIDI API 1.0 is going to provide.
   - There are actual implementations for some platform specific MIDI API within this library, and you can implement your own backend if you need.
-  - Unlike `javax.sound.midi` API, this API also covers creating virtual ports wherever possible. [`ktmidi-jvm-desktop`](https://github.com/atsushieno/ktmidi-jvm-desktop) actually contains ALSA MIDI Access implementation that supports it.
+  - Unlike `javax.sound.midi` API, this API also covers creating virtual ports wherever possible.
+    - `ktmidi-jvm-desktop` module actually contains ALSA MIDI Access implementation that supports it.
 (Unsupported platforms are left unsupported.)
 - `MidiMusic` and `Midi2Music` : reflects Standard MIDI File format structure, with reader and writer.
 (MIDI 2.0 support is not based on standard, as there is nothing like SMF specification for MIDI 2.0 yet.)
   - No strongly-typed message types (something like NoteOnMessage, NoteOffMessage, and so on).
 There is no point of defining strongly-typed messages for each mere MIDI status byte - you wouldn't need message type abstraction.
   - No worries, there are MidiCC, MidiRpnType, MidiMetaType, MidiEvent fields (of `Byte` or `Int`) and more, so that you don't have to remember the actual constants.